hackerbay/interview/content-marketing.md

 There are two rounds to this interview:

 **Round 1:**
-- Please write a sample blog post on any topic related to SRE / DevOps + Fyipe and send it to interviews@hackerbay.io
+- Please write a sample blog post (~1000 words) on any topic related to SRE / DevOps + Fyipe and send it to interviews@hackerbay.io
 - If you have any existing blogs with good traction (like medium posts / substack ).
 Please send it to interviews@hackerbay.io

 **Round 2:** A call with the VP of Sales.
 Please keep 45 mins free for this call.